 - All medicines should be mixed with sterile water for injection unless known incompatibility or otherwise stated in drug monographs below.
-The final volume includes all prescribed medicines and diluent. - The prescriber must complete the prescription in full and must indicate the time that the Syringe Pump needs to be commenced. - If medicines are changed for any reason the previous prescription and authorisation must be discontinued by the prescriber and a new one written. - When the patient's prescribed medicines are changed the changes should be commenced on the same day. - The Saf-T giving set and the site should be changed at the same time. - The Saf-T giving set and site should be changed after 7 days in one position.
+The final volume includes all prescribed medicines and diluent. - The prescriber must complete the prescription in full and must indicate the time that the Syringe Pump needs to be commenced. - If medicines are changed for any reason the previous prescription and authorisation must be discontinued by the prescriber and a new one written. - When it has been identified that a syringe pump needs to be commenced or the doses in a pump amended, the new pump should be prescribed within 2 hours. - When a new or amended syringe pump has been prescribed it should be commenced within 2 hours

+- The Saf-T giving set and the site should be changed at the same time. - The Saf-T giving set and site should be changed after 7 days in one position.